JulianBurke/JulianBurke/README.md

 - 💞️ I’m looking to collaborate on anything interesting, but particularly data analytics projects in the healthcare or urban planning spaces.
 - 📫 How to reach me: julianburke.main@gmail
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I have had the great honor  of hanging out with MIT's Prof. Manolis Kellis.
+- ⚡ Fun fact: I have had the great honor of hanging out with MIT CSAIL's Prof. Manolis Kellis semi recently.

 <!---
 JulianBurke/JulianBurke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.